What is a Cold Wallet?

 Hardware wallets

-Hardware wallets are the way to go if you are looking for the safest and most reliable cold wallets.
+Hardware wallets are the safest and most reliable cold wallets.
 Learn more about hardware wallets here.

 When a transaction is required, the private key is retrieved from cold storage to sign the transaction offline.
 This offline-signing process adds an extra layer of security by preventing exposure to online threats.
 Once signed, the transaction can be broadcast to the network using an internet-connected device, ensuring seamless and secure asset management.